Discover global hiring strategies from leading recruitment platforms

 • Norwegian labor act rules on employee privacy mandate employers to follow the European Union’s General Data Protection Regulations (GDPR) for gathering, storing, and processing employee data.

-• Further, employers shall use employee data for various reasons like background checks, payroll processing, workplace or remote surveillance, email retrieving, etc.
+• Further, employers shall use employee data for various reasons like pre-employment reference checks, payroll processing, workplace or remote surveillance, email retrieving, etc.

 Penalties